Survivor: The Amazon: Season summary

 Convinced she had control over the game, Deena decided to spare Butch in order to vote out Alex for being a social and physical threat.
-The women quickly informed Alex of Deena's betrayal and he was able to convince Heidi, Jenna and the men to eliminate Deena at the next Tribal Council.
+The women quickly informed Alex of Deena's betrayal and he was able to convince Heidi, Jenna, and the men to eliminate Deena at the next Tribal Council.
 With Deena gone, Alex was convinced he was solid in an alliance of four with Jenna, Heidi, and Rob.
 However, he revealed to Rob that his plan was to vote him out at the final four to avoid a tie with Heidi and Jenna.
 Rob used this information to form a counter-alliance with Matthew, Butch, and Christy, where they voted out Alex.
 With three men and three women remaining, Christy became the swing vote but was voted out after failing to commit to either side.
 The next Tribal Council, the men stuck together and voted off Heidi, perceived to be the more physical of the two women left.

-At the Final Four, Jenna, the final woman remaining, won immunity, forcing the men to prematurely turn on themselves.
-Faced with either avenging Alex and Heidi by voting off Rob or getting rid of an undeserving Butch, she voted with Matthew and Rob to vote off Butch.
-Jenna continued her winning streak and won immunity again, giving her the sole vote at the penultimate Tribal Council leaving Rob and Matthew at the mercy of Jenna.
-She eliminated Rob due to his strong strategic gameplay.
+At the final four, Jenna, the final woman remaining, won immunity, forcing the men to prematurely turn on themselves.
+Faced with either avenging Alex and Heidi by voting off Rob or getting rid of an undeserving Butch, she ultimately sided with Matthew and Rob to vote off Butch.
+Jenna continued her winning streak and won immunity again, giving her the sole vote at the next Tribal Council, where she voted off Rob due to his strong strategic gameplay.
 Facing the jury, Matthew was praised for his survival skills and work ethic, but he was criticized for hypocrisy and lack of strategic gameplay for the majority of the game.
 On the other hand, Jenna was criticized for her lack of work ethic and even wanting to quit a few days earlier.
-However, as a result of having better relationships with people on the jury, and being seen as playing the game more strategically from the beginning, Jenna was voted to become the Sole Survivor in a vote of 6-1.
+However, as a result of having better relationships with people on the jury, and being seen as playing the game more strategically from the beginning, Jenna was voted to become the Sole Survivor in a vote of 6–1.